-You'll first fall in love with this cake for its stunning pink glaze, but it's the tender, moist cake that will have you coming back for slice after slice.
+You'll first fall in love with this Orange Bundt Cake for its stunning pink glaze, but it's the tender, moist orange cake that will have you coming back for slice after slice.

 This cake is simple to make and even easier to enjoy!
 Eat it with a cup of tea for breakfast or when you're running out the door for a quick snack.

-It utilizes the best of citrus season - using oranges, lemons, and blood oranges.
-The glaze is made naturally pink with blood orange juice, so be sure to bake this cake while they are still in season (or freeze blood orange juice in ice cube trays!)
+This recipe utilizes the best of citrus season - using oranges, lemons, and blood oranges.
+The blood orange glaze is made naturally pink with blood orange juice, so be sure to bake this bundt cake while they are still in season (or freeze blood orange juice in ice cube trays!)

 - Cake flour - a combination of flours makes the cake soft and tender